All the Patios on Stephen Avenue Walk

 The menu is a tight collection of dishes that combine simple, seasonal ingredients into delicious entrees.
 Blink’s wine list focuses on family-run wineries, which makes the carefully selected options a little different than other restaurants.

 What to order: Dessert.
-Blink also has some of the best desserts in the city so always save room.
-If you can't decide which, go for the Valrhona chocolate tart.
+Blink has some of the best desserts in the city so always save room.
+If you can't decide which, go for the chocolate torte.

 111 8 Ave.
 S.W., 403-263-5330, blinkcalgary.ca